tfairch2/Course-Common-Files/Review/English-to-code.md

 ---

+## At position...

+When I say "The element at position 5", I'm referring to index 5 of the array.

+    arr[5] = "asdf";

+---

 ## Class with private members and getters and setters

 A **Getter** (or accessor) method is a function that corresponds to one private member variable of the class.